superchris/codemash-2024/index.md

 ---

-# Let's see!
+# Let's write some code

 ---

-# Other implementations
+# Other implementations of some of these ideas
 - Phoenix LiveView
  - the original
  - Elixir on client and server